jgm/pandoc/doc/typst-property-output.md

   : The table is wrapped in a Typst [text element](https://typst.app/docs/reference/text/text/) with `prop` as one of its parameters.

+  `typst:no-figure`

+  : By default, Pandoc will wrap the table in a Typst [figure element](https://typst.app/docs/reference/model/figure/).
+If this attribute is set, only the table element itself will be emitted.
+This avoids Typst's crossreference counter of kind `table` from being incremented.

+  `typst:figure:kind`

+  : If this attribute is set, Pandoc will wrap the table in a Typst [figure element](https://typst.app/docs/reference/model/figure/) with the specified `kind` attribute.
+This is useful for tables that should be cross-referenced as something other than `Table ...` in the document.
+Typst will use the `kind` attribute to increment the corresponding counter: `raw` and `image`.

 - Table [Cell](https://pandoc.org/lua-filters.html#type-cell)

   `typst:prop`